michaelmusick/341-web-dev/CourseMaterials/week_02/01_TextDocuments.md

 ### { TODO: }
+- Create a new file via the command prompt called `test1.txt`.
+You can place this file anywhere you want on your computer for the moment.
 - Open the default text editor for your operating system (OS).
 (For macOS this is textEdit.app and for Window this is Notepad.exe)
 - Create a new document labeled `test1.txt`
 - Add the following to this document